Knowledge Hub / Financial Aid for Adopted and Foster Care Students

 The following states offer tuition waiver programs, which means current and former foster children can attend a state college for free or at a significantly reduced price:

-There are other states that offer special scholarships or grants for foster care youth.
+Other states offer special scholarships or grants for foster care youth.
 These include: